LibraryCarpentry/lc-sql/_episodes/03-aggregation.md

 teaching: 30
 exercises: 30
 questions:
-- "How do you aggregate databases in SQL?"
+- "How do you aggregate recoeds in SQL?"
 objectives:
-- "to understand how to aggregate databases in SQL"
+- "to understand how to aggregate records in SQL"
 keypoints:
-- "SQL is ideal for aggregating databases"
+- "SQL is ideal for aggregating database records"
 ---

 ## `COUNT` and `GROUP BY`